 Q2.
 What do landlords look for in a credit report?

-Landlords usually focus on key indicators of financial responsibility: payment history, credit score, outstanding debts, collections or charge-offs, and any past evictions or bankruptcies.
+Payment history, credit score, outstanding debts, collections or charge-offs, and any past evictions or bankruptcies.
+Knowing these helps you plan how to pass a rental credit check.
 They’re essentially looking for signs that you’ll pay rent on time and manage your finances well.

 Q3.
 Can I rent an apartment with bad credit?